Monitoring freedom of expression: The APC-La Rue Framework

 , January 2013

-In his 2011 annual report, the United Nations’ Special Rapporteur on on the promotion and protection of the right to freedom of opinion and expression, Frank La Rue, focused on the Internet.
-The report considered general human rights principles on freedom of opinion and expression, whether these apply to the internet and a number of issues:
+In his 2011 annual report, the United Nations Special Rapporteur on on the promotion and protection of the right to freedom of opinion and expression, Frank La Rue, focused on the internet.
+The report considered general human rights principles on freedom of opinion and expression, whether these apply to the internet, and a number of issues including:

-In doing so, the Rapporteur developed a broad framework for assessing freedom of expression on the Internet.
-Using this framework and drawing from General Comment 34 on Article 19 of the International Covenant on Civil and Political Rights (ICCPR), as well as recommendations made by UN special mandate holders, developed a draft framework (in the form of a checklist) for civil society groups to monitor legislation, raise awareness, defend internet rights, and influence policy.
+In doing so, the Special Rapporteur developed a broad framework for assessing freedom of expression on the internet.
+In 2012, APC used this framework and, drawing also from General Comment 34 on Article 19 of the International Covenant on Civil and Political Rights (ICCPR), as well as recommendations made by UN special mandate holders, developed a draft framework (in the form of a checklist) for civil society groups to monitor legislation, raise awareness, defend internet rights, and influence policy.
 That year we used the framework to support research on freedom of expression online in Pakistan, Saudi Arabia, Indonesia, Azerbaijan and Argentina and, at a meeting with Frank La Rue and internet freedom advocates in Washington in December 2012, received support for beginning to use it as a tool to support internet rights monitoring and human rights reporting.

 In early 2013, APC released the draft framework and developed our first full country report, focused on New Zealand.
 We also began testing the access-related aspects of the framework in Brazil and Kenya.
 Our network members and partners also tested the framework in Bangladesh and began work in India.